Enterprise Project Management Software: Functions, Integrations, Platforms, Costs

 EPM + ERP

-- ERP users to access required data on enterprise projects, e.g., project deadlines, scheduling, approved budgets and actual spending, team members’ workload.
+- Provides relevant data on enterprise projects (e.g., project deadlines, scheduling, approved budgets and actual spending, team members’ workload).

-- EPM users to receive the information on internal project demand; utilize the standardized enterprise document templates (e.g., for billing and accounting, internal materials requests, inventory receipts, travel expense reports) stored in ERP to maintain enterprise records consistent, etc.
+- Enables utilizing the standardized enterprise document templates stored in ERP (e.g., for billing and accounting, internal materials requests, inventory receipts).

 EPM + Payroll software